bbbutterwell/books/_notes/_notes.md

 Bee's problem with Dogs - Isles?

+There's a white cross at the bend on Mainland Road, across from the causeway gate

 Who are Princess, Knight, and Unicorn?

 IN ch 06, Maeve mentions Ani's hiking shoes.
 She uses these to start exploring the island when she's fifteen (Ani has small feet)